-Quartet music for classes AAA, AA, AA, and B schools shall be selected for pupils of the senior division, i.e., 15 years of age and above.
+Octet music for Classes AAA, AA, A, and B Schools shall be selected for pupils of the senior division, that is, 15 years of age and above.
 Boys with unchanged voices forfeit their rights to participate.
-This rule does not include Class C Schools (elementary schools).
+(This rule does not include Class C or elementary grade schools).

-Music for class C Schools will be selected for Junior Pupils.
-(See Article VII, Sections 3.)
+Music for Class C Schools will be selected for Junior pupils.

-2. Selections.-Each quartet shall render two selections as follows: One shall be chosen from a list of three selections to be designated for each class of schools by the State Director of Music.
-The second number must be a selection of Negro origin, preferably of secular nature from Negro field, river, and work-a-day songs, however, a quartet may select a spiritual as a second selection if it so desires.
-It is hoped that the quartet will study the three numbers listed by the director and select the one best suited to its voices and ability.
+- 2. Selections-Each mixed octet shall render two selections as follows: One selection shall be chosen from a list of 5 selections to be designated for each class of schools by the Head of the Music Department at Prairie View A, and M. College who serves as the State Director of Music.
+The second number must be a selection of folk song origin.
+It is hoped that the mixed octet director will study the 5 numbers listed by the State Director of Music and select the one best suited to the group's voices and abilities. - 3.
+Judges-The judges for music contests in spring meets shall be three or other odd number selected by appropriate district or state executive committee on a basis of capability and impartiality.